Toasterhog/Nodeweb/README.md

 - use groups for tag system?

 selection system
-- select via shift+LMB (paint qol) or rectangle select tool
+- select via shift+LMB (paint qol) or rectangle select tool  -DONE
-- boxes and bundles have set_selected() and set_unselected() methods that:
+- boxes and bundles have set_selected() and set_unselected() methods that:  -DONE
-  - visualizes they are selected
+  - visualizes they are selected  -DONE
-  - makes them volunerable to actions like  COPY, move, delete, (color), (tag stuff)
+  - makes them volunerable to actions like:
+	- COPY/paste
+	- move -WIP
+	- show notes -WIP
+	- delete
+	- color
+	- (tag stuff)

 ## Finished